nathanl/searchlight/README.md

   end
 ```

-We'd love to get pull requests for other ORM adapters. :)
+Since that method is in a parent module, you can easily override it by defining your own method.
+You can also call `super` in the method you define.

+### ActionView

 Similarly, Searchlight adds ActionView-friendly methods to your classes if it sees that `ActionView` is a defined constant.
+See the code for details, but the upshot is that you can use a search with `form_for`.

 ## Compatibility